- What do I need to know about the EEA Residence Card?

 However, if a non-EEA national is living in the UK on the basis of being an extended family member of an EEA national, they will need to apply for a residence card.

-It is important to note that EEA residency cards will not be valid after 31st December 2020.
+It is important to note that EEA residence cards will not be valid after 31st December 2020.
 Those who wish to stay in the UK after this time must apply to the EU settlement scheme.

-Who is Classed as a Qualified Person?
+Who is Classed as a Qualified Person For The EEA Residence Card

 A person is qualified if one of the following applies: